|Other pages: Dialysis Konnections and our Australian Dialysis Unit Guide

 BIMC Hospital Dialysis Unit

 Upgrades to these facilities ensure high Australian standards - stay at 4 star Hotel nearby.
-Australians report top class luxury dialysis treatment (Oct 12) Staff speak: Australian English, German, French, Japanese and Indonesian
+Australians report top class luxury dialysis treatment (Oct 2012) Staff speak: Australian English, German, French, Japanese & Indonesian

 Jo Skala - Haemodialysis Coordinator